free-drones/drone_interactive_map/Readme.md

 Configure drones
 9. Start QGroundcontrol
-9.1 (If first time) - Set "Firmware" to Ardupilot and "Typ" to Multirotor
+9.1 (If first time) - Set *Firmware* to Ardupilot and *Type* to Multirotor
 10. Click on the top left logo -> application settings -> Comm Links -> Add
-11. For each drone that will be added: Name: arbitrarily, Type: TCP, Server Address: 10.44.170.10
+11. For each drone that will be added: Name: *arbitrary*, Type: TCP, Server Address: 10.44.170.10
-12. Port: [17781, 17783 or 17785] depending on the amount of drones (if you start 3).
-17787 if you start 1.
+12. Port: [17781, 17783 or 17785] if you start 3 drones.
+17787 if you start 1 drone.
 If this does not work the port can be found under the mavproxy.py process in c2m2 (one row per drone).
 Use the "free" port (The one which is not used in the corresponding DSS).
-13. After the drone is created click on "yourdronename" -> connect.
+13. After the drone is created click on *yourdronename* -> connect.
 14. Return to the homescreen (top left).
-15. Put the drone in Guided mode by clicking on "stabilize" then change it to guided.
+15. Put the drones in Guided mode by clicking on "stabilize" then change it to "guided" for all drones.

 Start Frontend
 15. Change the "testing" flag to false in App.js under front-end/react-base/src/JS.